loco8406/ECM2434-Sustainability-Software/README.md

 2. Acess django admin pannel and click on a registered user
 3. Scroll down and type "gamekeeper" instead of "user" in the box for role

-Now when this account logs in they will be directed to the gamekeeper dashbaord where they can implement game features
+Now when this account logs in they will be directed to the gamekeeper dashboard where they can edit game features